Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 ### The Data:

 First, we need some data.
 I will be using [this](https://docs.google.com/spreadsheets/d/1JQ391ET9lkKRoAdzQnkyIly7XCg2fNmtJqhpqmJitaM/edit#gid=1565250262) Google Sheet.
 It's a list of ingredients and their effects from (Morrowind)[https://en.wikipedia.org/wiki/The_Elder_Scrolls_III:_Morrowind].
 I suggest taking a took at the data to get an idea of what it's like.
+Here's a screenshot:

+(google sheet screenshot)

 Since we only need the first tab, and Airbyte seems to not like the second tab, I copied the first tab of the Google Sheet to a version on my own account.